martin-helmich/libcintelhex/README.md

 ------

 Martin Helmich <martin.helmich@hs-osnabrueck.de>
+Oliver Erxleben <oliver.erxleben@hs-osnabrueck.de>

 University of Applied Sciences Osnabrück

 Synopsis
 --------

-libcintelhex is a C library for parsing Intel HEX files.
+libcintelhex is a C library for parsing Intel HEX files and mapping their binary contents into application or device memory.

 Installation
 ------------

+### Requirements

+libcintelhex has no requirements besides a halfway recent GCC and a C standard library.

+### Compilation

 Installation as usual: